Repetitive Use & Cumulative Injuries

 If your job involves repetitive tasks and you have been injured due to those tasks, you may qualify for workers’ compensation.
 Even if you have other medical issues that can contribute to your medical problem, you may still be entitled to compensation if your repetitive work activity is also a contributing factor to that medical condition.
 Company representatives often contest workers’ compensation claims for those who have suffered repetitive use injuries because they consider such injuries difficult to prove.

 Illinois Carpal Tunnel Syndrome Attorney

-At Glass & Korein, we understand that your repetitive use trauma is significantly affecting your life, and we will fight to get you the compensation you deserve.
+At Glass & Korein, LLC, we understand that your repetitive use trauma is significantly affecting your life, and we will fight to get you the compensation you deserve.
 Contact our attorneys today for a free and confidential consultation to discuss your rights.